gabslim912/lifftcashew3/_donors/connexus-corporation.md

   management networks and expertise of its founder Anita Campion.
 Today Connexus has a robust financial services practice, expanding access to financial services ranging from strengthening financial institutions that offer micro, small and medium enterprise finance, to structuring and vetting large equity investments.
-Connexus offers a holistic, market-based approach to financial services, combining innovative financing models, pipeline development, and ready markets to reinforce investments in emerging markets around the globe.
 donor_or_partner_contribution: As part of the USDA Food for Progress project Linking Infrastructure, Finance and Farms to Cashew (LIFFT Cashew), Connexus is playing a leading role in facilitating access to agricultural finance, investment, and marketing